NCAR/DataAnalysis101/Week08/Lecture8_1.md

 1- (sd( fit$residuals ) / sd( Y))^2
 ````

-Not exactly  equal to R squared but  easier to  think about.
+Not exactly  equal to R squared  because it missed the adjustment for the number of parameters -- but  easier to  think about and commuicate.